 The class was adopted by the SCCA in 1969 and FF1600 soon became the most significant single-seat racing class in the world.
 It was not uncommon to see grids of up to fifty fairly equal cars take the green flag.
 The thousands of FF chassis produced over the following four decades far outnumber those of any other racing class.
 The original Ford Cortina engine that powered these rear-engined, tube-chassis cars was replaced when Ford introduced the sturdier, venerable Uprated or Kent version in 1971.
 In the early years of its long history, the class was a major step in the ladder to the top and several future World Champions honed their skills and became recognized while racing in Formula Ford.

-A typical packed grid for a Formula Ford race in the early 1970's
+A typical packed grid for a Formula Ford race in the early 1970's when the class experienced explosive growth. |

 The hallmarks of FF1600 were its low cost and the restrictive rules which assured that it was a class where the driver's skill made the difference.
 Even today, that characteristic remains a major aspect of the class's considerable appeal.
 Formula Ford continues to be a strong National class because it still provides what is arguably the greatest value in Club Racing.
 Cars are available at all price levels as are engines.
 Rules stability is also a major factor and the amateur racer who wants to can still build up, modify and tune his own engine.